Ego - Don't Start Without One

 This actually turned out to be the turning point of my writing journey.
 It's an adventure that has given me more failures than successes.
 But as I dabbled in screenwriting, playwriting, short stories, and novels, I have begun to realize we're all nothing more than a work in progress.
 And it's our efforts, not our rewards, that control our destiny.

-American Fever (A Book Review)
+West Falls Revisited (A Book Review)